 You’ve found the perfect dress, sweater, jeans, top and you’re desperate to wear it out.
 And if you’re anything like me, to wash it would take days- probably can’t tumble dry it, the weather will be crappy.
 Surely it won’t matter if I wear it just once?

-Well, it’s come to light recently that in addition to being exposed to someone else’s germs we’re exposing ourselves to chemicals from the manufacturing process.
+Well, it turns out that in addition to being exposed to someone else’s germs we’re exposing ourselves to chemicals from the manufacturing process.

 Lana Hogue, clothing manufacturing expert, recommends washing anything that’ll touch skin and/or is exposed to sweat before wearing.
-But if it’s marked as dry clean, just give it a good air- the dry cleaning process will only push more chemicals into the item.
+But if it’s marked as dry clean, just give it a good air.
+The dry cleaning process will only push more chemicals into the item.